 The IRS has stepped into the computer age right along with the rest of us.
 It has a computer known as DIF, which stands for "discriminate information function."
 All incoming tax returns are fed through DIF to get the computer’s opinion of the information contained there.

 DIF looks for things that just don’t make sense when they’re compared against statistical norms.
 The IRS calls these norms its “National Research Program.”
 DIF assigns each tax return something of a probability score based upon how far it strays from these norms.
 A high score isn't good in this case.
-The higher a return’s score, the more likely it will be audited.
+The higher a return’s score, the more likely it is that it will be audited.

 Common Audit Triggers

 DIF doesn’t like deviations from the status quo.
 For example, most taxpayers with incomes in the $35,000 range do not give $25,000 of that money to charity.
 DIF will certainly wave a red flag if they try to claim a charitable contribution deduction based on that number.
-It doesn’t match up with what other, similarly situated taxpayers are likely to do.
+It doesn’t match up with what other, similarly-situated taxpayers are likely to do.

 DIF will also pick up on duplicate information and discrepancies in information.
-It will sound an alert when Social Security numbers appear on more than one return, such as if both you and your ex try to claim your child as a dependent.
+It will sound an alert when Social Security numbers appear on more than one tax return, such as if both you and your ex try to claim your child as a dependent.

 DIF Might Not Be Involved

 Sometimes you might simply be unlucky enough to have crossed financial paths with someone else or another business that’s being audited.
 It might be a totally innocent correlation, but the IRS feels it’s necessary to take a closer look at your tax situation just to be on the safe side.
 This can happen even if DIF doesn’t notice anything amiss with your own return.
 The IRS wants to rule out guilt by association, but your own return won't be audited if an agent doesn’t pick up on an anomaly with it.